ANNNA106/Minesweeper/README.md

 ## Features

 - Classic Minesweeper gameplay
-- Works on all the web browsers
+- Works on most of the web browsers (firefox, google, edge, safari)
 - Timer to track your progress
 - Restart button to reset the game